May 26, 2021

 YOU HAVE OPTIONS

 After all the important wedding bridal and groom details and natural getting ready photographs have been captured, what goes on the shoot list next depends on your wishes.

 If you’ve hired a second shooter they will cover all the groom prep and follow the same approach for the wedding details and candid getting ready photographs.
 But if you have not hired a second shooter and wish for me to cover both morning preps in the same venue then, I will flick between the two of you.

-I would highly recommend to hire second shooter, if you’re in different addresses or wish for more coverage such as the dress reveal, wedding party shoots, bridal or groom portraits before the ceremony.
+I would highly recommend hiring a second shooter if you’re in different addresses or wish for more coverage such as the dress reveal, wedding party shots, bridal or groom portraits before the ceremony.